 Birds of Alabama

-According to the 2020 list of the Bird Records Committee (BRC) of the Alabama Ornithological Society, there were around 449 birds in Alabama.
-Out of these, 158 were accidental, like the trumpeter swan, black-bellied whistling swan, and redhead, spotted rarely.
+According to the Bird Records Committee (BRC) of the Alabama Ornithological Society, there are around 450 birds in Alabama.
+About 160 are accidental and are spotted rarely.
+These include the trumpeter swan, black-bellied whistling swan, and redhead.

 Birds of Alabama